sfahadh/JS_Tree_Algorithms/README.md

 * Hashing

 ## How to get started
-- From your terminal <br/>
+From your terminal <br/>
 *Clone this repo*
 ```
  git clone https://github.com/sfahadh/JS_Algorithms-DataStructure.git
- cd JS_Algorithms-DataStructure.git
+ cd JS_Algorithms-DataStructure
 ```

-- Open this folder in a text editor <br/>
+Open this folder in a text editor <br/>
 *Direct yourself to a folder with a list of problems and choose which problems you want to work on*
 ```
 cd LeetCode/Easy